 COMM 3003.
 Communication Theory

 Students will learn the complex dynamics of the communication process.
 Specifically, students will learn different models and contexts of communication and the importance of symbols in communication.
-Pre-requisite: COMM 1003 Introduction to Communication Studies.
+Pre-requisite: COMM 1003 or instructor approval.

 COMM 3053.
 Media Theory